-This book about the death of Jesus explores how Jesus fulfilled prophecies in Scripture, especially those about the 'Messiah' (from Hebrew) or the 'Christ' (from Greek), God's Anointed Servant and Son.
+This book tells the profound story of how Jesus fulfilled his destiny as the 'Messiah' (from Hebrew) or the 'Christ' (from Greek), God's Anointed Servant and Son.
 Through his death and resurrection he established his everlasting kingdom.

 Jesus, the Messiah, the Christ, lived and died and rose again and reigns in glory.
-He is with all and in all who trust in him.
+He is with all, and in all, who trust in him.
 You can respond to him as you read about him in this book.
-It has been prepared as a devotional guide for you.
+It is a devotional guide for you.